Sspandau/ERC-Pipeline-1mer/README.md

-# ERC-Pipeline
+# ERC-Pipeline-single-amino-acid

-The pipeline in this repository allows for the generation of evolutionary rate correlations (ERCs).
+This is a modified pipeline in this repository which allows for the generation of evolutionary rates of each amino acid position of proteins of interest as well as evolutionary rate correlations (ERCs) between aligned single amino acids of two proteins of interests.
 ERCs use a phylogeny-based approach to look for evolutionary signatures of potential protein-protein interaction.
 Since ERCs can be fairly straightforward to produce, they can be used as an easy method of discovering candidate protein-protein interactions.